Support networks emerging to help elderly Japanese living out their lives in Chiang Mai | The Japan Times

 According to the Japanese Consulate General in Chiang Mai, there are about 3,100 Japanese on extended stays in northern Thailand, half of whom are 60 or older.
 Japanese who have died in the area are on the increase, including 38 who passed away there in 2016.
 In more than half the cases, no surviving relatives came to the funeral.

 Many retirees move to other countries, especially in Southeast Asia, for long overseas stays.
-But as they stay for years, they naturally succumb to the inevitable as they grow old — sickness, the need for nursing care, and, in many cases, the fate of dying alone.
-And like in Japan, providing necessary care to them has become an imminent issue.
+But as they stay for years, they naturally succumb to the inevitable as they grow old — sickness, the need for nursing care and, in many cases, the fate of dying alone.
+And like in Japan, providing necessary care to them has become a pressing issue.

-Medical treatment and nursing care can be costly even in Thailand, where prices are cheaper.
+Medical treatment and nursing care can be costly, even in Thailand with its generally low cost of living.
 With relationships with family back home often strained, there is little hope of support.

 One of the reasons for the financial constraint is that retirees tend to move overseas without sufficient planning.